kurkle/chartjs-chart-treemap/docs/usage.md

 | Name | Description
 | ---- | ----
-| `additionalKey` | Define multiple keys to add additional sums, on top of the `key` one, for scriptable options use.
+| `sumKeys` | Define multiple keys to add additional sums, on top of the `key` one, for scriptable options use.
 | `groups` | Define how to display multiple levels of hierarchy.
 Data is summarized to groups internally.
 | `key` | Define the key name in data objects to use for value.
 | `label` | The label for the dataset which appears in the legend and tooltips.